-- 2.3.1.1.
-The Construction Development Board (CDB) shall be the competent authority of the Government to establish and maintain the List of Registered Contractors and Consultants for Works as specified under clause 2.1.2.1.
-It shall issue guidelines on registration of contractors and consultants for works from time to time to facilitate efficient functioning and effective implementation of works in the best interest of the Government. - 2.3.1.2.
-Registration with the CDB and possession of a valid CDB certificate shall, in accordance with clause 2.1.1.2, constitute a presumption of overall suitability of a bidder to participate in a public procurement procedure in respect of the classification for which he has been registered. - 2.3.1.3.
-Bidders who are not registered with the (CDB) and are not in possession of a valid CDB certificate shall not benefit from such a presumption of suitability and will be required to demonstrate their qualifications to participate in the procurement procedure.
-The CDB shall make the determination by no later than 1 month from the date of request made by the bidder. - 2.3.1.4.
-The List of Registered Contractors and consultants including construction professionals is formally established by the CDB and shall be updated from time to time.
-The List of Registered Contractors including Architects and Engineers shall be made available in the web site of CDB. - 2.3.1.5.
-Admission to the List of Registered Contractors and consultants including construction professionals shall be made by written application pursuant to the procedure set out in the Manual of the Construction Development Board.
-Potential bidders may seek admission to the Register at any time by written request to the appropriate authority. - 2.3.1.6.
-The grounds for exclusion from the Register will be the grounds enumerated in 2.1.4 above.
+- 2.1.6.1.
+The Bhutan Construction and Transport Authority (BCTA) shall be the competent authority of the Government to establish and maintain the List of Registered Contractors and Consultants for Works as specified under section 2.1.2.1.
+It shall issue guidelines on registration of contractors and consultants for works from time to time to facilitate efficient functioning and effective implementation of works in the best interest of the Government. - 2.1.6.2.
+Registration with the BCTA and possession of a valid BCTA certificate shall, in accordance with section 2.1.1.2, constitute a presumption of overall suitability of a bidder to participate in a public procurement procedure in respect of the classification for which he has been registered. - 2.1.6.3.
+Bidders who are not registered with the BCTA and are not in possession of a valid BCTA certificate shall not benefit from such a presumption of suitability and will be required to demonstrate their qualifications to participate in the procurement procedure.
+The BCTA shall make the determination by no later than 1 month from the date of request made by the bidder. - 2.1.6.4.
+The List of Registered Contractors, Sub-contractors, Consultants including Construction Personnel shall be formally established by the BCTA and shall be updated from time to time.
+The List of Registered Contractors Sub-contractors, Consultants including Construction Personnel shall be made available in the web site of BCTA.

+- 2.1.6.5.
+Admission to the List of mentioned in section 2.3.1.4 shall be made by written application pursuant to the procedure set out in the Registration Guidelines of the BCTA.
+Potential bidders may seek admission to the Register at any time by written request to the appropriate authority. - 2.1.6.6.
+The grounds for exclusion from the Register will be the grounds enumerated in section 2.1.4.

-2.4.
-Maintaining List of qualified suppliers and Contractors
+2.2.
+Maintaining List of qualified Suppliers and Contractors

-- 2.4.1.
-The Procuring agency may maintain list(s) of qualified bidders for use only in case of Limited tendering and Limited Enquiry Method based on the criteria enumerated in 2.1.3 above.
-The list shall be used as the basis for determining which suppliers are invited for goods and works. - 2.4.2.
-The procuring agency shall invite potential bidders to submit their qualifications documents and allow bidders (on an ongoing basis) to submit applications to join the list. - 2.4.3.
-The procuring agencies may maintain the list by types and categories of supply or works.
-The list shall be approved by the HOPA and updated once in a year to ensure the consistent qualifications of the potential bidders.
+- 2.2.1.
+The Procuring Agency may maintain list(s) of qualified bidders for use only in case of Limited Tendering Method based on the criteria enumerated in section 2.1.3.
+The list shall be used as the basis for determining which suppliers are invited for procurement of goods and works. - 2.2.2.
+The Procuring Agency shall invite potential bidders to submit their qualifications documents and allow bidders (on an ongoing basis) to submit applications to join the list. - 2.2.3.
+The Procuring Agencies may maintain the list by types and categories of supply or works.
+The list shall be approved by the procuring agency and updated once a year to ensure the consistent qualifications of the potential bidders.

-2.5.
+2.3.
 Information on Rejection of Registration or prequalification

-- 2.5.1.
-On written request from the party concerned, the procuring agency/registering authority shall as quickly as possible inform any unsuccessful bidder of the reasons for the rejection of his application for pre-qualification or registration. - 2.5.2.
+- 2.3.1.
+On a written request from the concerned party, the procuring agency/registering authority shall inform any unsuccessful bidder of the reasons for the rejection of their application for pre-qualification or registration as quickly as possible. - 2.3.2.
 The time taken may in no circumstances exceed fifteen (15) working days from receipt of the written request.